 Escape route one: pay full market rent

-The clean route through s.102 on a continued-occupation home gift is to pay the donee full open-market rent for the period of occupation.
+The clean route through s.102 on a continued-occupation home gift is to pay the donee full open-market rent for as long as you stay.
 The mechanics:

 - Commercial-rate rent, set against current local lettings comparables for an unfurnished or furnished equivalent property.